SAP-archive/C4CODATAAPIDEVGUIDE/README.md

 # SAP Cloud for Customer OData API Developer's Guide
-The SAP Cloud for Customer OData API Developer’s Guide complements the [SAP Cloud for Customer OData API Reference](http://help.sap.com/saphelp_sapcloudforcustomer/en/ODATA_APIs/index.html#e4d5b5e4f6d847f7ad2025f5f343e03f.html) with usage details and samples for SAP Cloud for Customer OData API in a format that is most convenient to developers.
+The SAP Cloud for Customer OData API Developer’s Guide complements the [SAP Cloud for Customer OData API Reference](https://help.sap.com/viewer/26fdb8fadd5b4becb5c858d92146d0e0/1708/en-US/e4d5b5e4f6d847f7ad2025f5f343e03f.html) with usage details and samples for SAP Cloud for Customer OData API in a format that is most convenient to developers.
 Furthermore, it also covers known restrictions and limitations of the SAP Cloud for Customer OData API.

-For a brief introduction to SAP Cloud for Customer OData API, please refer to [SAP Cloud for Customer OData API Getting Started Guide](http://help.sap.com/saphelp_sapcloudforcustomer/en/ODATA_APIs/index.html#17bf468d1b69474794a1ea4cac125be4.html).
+For a brief introduction to SAP Cloud for Customer OData API, please refer to [SAP Cloud for Customer OData API Document](https://help.sap.com/viewer/26fdb8fadd5b4becb5c858d92146d0e0/1708/en-US/6c0a463cc9ca450cbd01a9a5057ce682.html).

 ## Table of Contents